JeffCohen/workbook/books/law713/3-ruby/3-intelligence/1-scripts.md

 Run it again to see different numbers appear.

-If you see something completely different, then Ruby is trying to display an error message so you can fix your code.
-Read the error message slowly to get clues on what went wrong.
-Fix you code, save your file, and try to run it again.
+If you see something completely different, Ruby probably couldn't understand your code and displayed an error message instead.
+Don't panic - this happens to all of us with great frequency.
+Just read the error message slowly to get clues on what went wrong.
+Fix your code, save your file, and try to run it again.